-So its a long story, maybe 50 years of climbing so far, and with many attempts by mother nature, and my own daft ambition to kill me.
+So it's a long story, maybe 50 years of climbing so far, and with many attempts by mother nature, and my own daft ambition to kill me.
 I started climbing on loose undeveloped sea cliffs, soloing around, deep water soloing before the term was invented, this gave me a sense of autonomy that I took to the Alps at 16.
-I began developing and designing my own gear at this time, and from these humble beginings I have probably become even more humble, lots of my life is about getting more out of less.
+I began developing and designing my own gear at this time, and from these humble beginnings I have probably become even more humble, lots of my life is about getting more out of less.

-Alps, from clumsy winter ascent of Eiger in antique leather double boots in the snowiest winter on record to express ascents of Super couloir integral in 2 ½ hours.
+The Alps, from clumsy winter ascent of Eiger in antique leather double boots in the snowiest winter on record to express ascents of Super couloir integral in 2 ½ hours.
 First winter solo of Walker Spur.

 8c on bolts early on but too busy with ice axes and developing mixed climbing to M12, and freeing desert towers in the States.

-Lately big, bigger and biggest roofs, King of Kings 70 meter span of roof.
+Lately big, bigger and biggest roofs, King of Kings 70 meter span of the roof.
 Slowly trying to up my grade etc.

 - Refine the team by